jcpunk/puppet-secrets/README.md

 #### Shared secrets

-I don't like the idea of letting a host fech secrets from a non-host specific directory.
+I don't like the idea of letting a host fetch secrets from a non-host specific directory.
 But for shared secrets (like the HTTPS cert for a load balanced cluser) there needs to be some sort of plan.